glycerine/tmframe/README.md

 However, there may also be additional bytes following the primary word that complete the message.

-TMFRAME messages will be 8 bytes (primary word only);
+TMFRAME messages will either be 8 bytes (primary word only);
 16 bytes long (primary word + UDE word only); or greater than 16 bytes long.